autocore-ai/AutowareAuto/docs/usage/subsystems/record-replay-planner.md

 ade$ ros2 action send_goal /planning/replaytrajectory recordreplay_planner_actions/action/ReplayTrajectory "{replay_path: "/tmp/path"}" --feedback
 ```

-The vehicle should automatically stop for any detected obstacles on the path.

-@note In LGSVL, you can use the `n` key to enable and disable dynamic traffic.

 When the vehicle reaches to the goal of the replayed trajectory, the planner stops automatically and outputs `status::SUCCEED` to the terminal in which you ran the `ros2 action send_goal` command.
 You can modify end conditions by tuning parameters in [recordreplay_planner.param.yaml](src/tools/autoware_auto_avp_demo/param/recordreplay_planner.param.yaml).
 The planner terminates planning when both of the following conditions are satisfied:
 * goal_distance_threshold_m: threshold for the distance between `nav_base` frame and the last point in the replayed trajectory